 A primary motivation is to be able to create large image prints, panoramas (single row or column), or composites (multiple rows and columns), which are difficult to do.
 Images large enough that when viewed hanging on the wall you almost feel like "You Are There".
 Panoramas are complex and time consuming to create; HDR panoramas are even more difficult.
 Some panoramas may include as many as 15-30 images composited together to create a single final image.
 Shooting RAW + panoramas + HDR requires a lot of post processing.

-I primarily shoot single image landscapes and multi-image panoramas with a wide angle zoom lens, but also use a telephoto zoom for more detailed images, and a macro lens for the most detailed study of a single subject.
+I primarily shoot single image landscapes and multi-image panoramas with an ultra-wide angle zoom lens, but also use a telephoto zoom for more detailed images, and a macro lens for the most detailed study of a single subject.
 Using a blend of all three allows showing the full range of images from small detailed macro subjects, to huge multi-image panoramas.

 Gravity is your friend